fbpx

 How do I buy train tickets in Florence, Italy?

-Train tickets in Florence, Italy can be purchased online or at train stations.
-You can purchase tickets online through the official Trenitalia website or through third-party websites such as Italo.
-Alternatively, you can purchase tickets at the train station at one of the ticket counters or self-service kiosks.
+Train tickets in Florence, Italy, can be purchased online or at train stations.
+You can purchase tickets online through the official Trenitalia website or third-party websites such as Italo.
+Alternatively, you can buy tickets at the train station at one of the ticket counters or self-service kiosks.

 What is the difference between first-class and second-class train tickets in Italy?